angristan/awesome-stars/README.md

 - [DellFanCmd](https://github.com/AaronKelley/DellFanCmd) - Facilitates taking control of the fans in many Dell laptops.
 - [lizardfs](https://github.com/lizardfs/lizardfs) - LizardFS is an Open Source Distributed File System licensed under GPLv3.
 - [Telegram](https://github.com/DrKLO/Telegram) - Telegram for Android source
-- [llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
-Note: the repository does not accept github pull requests at this moment.
-Please submit your patches at http://reviews.llvm.org.
 - [desktop](https://github.com/nextcloud/desktop) - 💻 Desktop sync client for Nextcloud
 - [Xposed](https://github.com/rovo89/Xposed) - The native part of the Xposed framework (mainly the modified app_process binary).
 - [libanimation-old](https://github.com/smspillaz/libanimation-old) - Wobbly windows and animations logic split out from Compiz